How to be culturally aware when travelling

 2. Dress appropriately

-Many cultures have specific expectations regarding dress, especially in religious or conservative settings.
-In the Middle East, women are often expected to cover their shoulders and knees, while in Buddhist temples, both men and women should wear modest clothing.
-Carrying a light scarf or shawl can be useful for unplanned visits to sacred sites.
+In the Middle East, women are expected to cover shoulders and knees.
+In Buddhist temples, both men and women should wear modest clothing.
+Carrying a light scarf or shawl is always a good idea for unexpected visits to sacred places.

 3. Learn basic local phrases

-Making an effort to learn basic phrases in the local language shows respect and can go a long way in establishing a positive connection with locals.
-In France, for instance, it is polite to greet shopkeepers with “Bonjour” before making a request.
-Even if your pronunciation isn't perfect, locals generally appreciate the effort.
-Simple greetings and thank-yous are a good starting point.
+In France, for instance, it’s polite to greet shopkeepers with “Bonjour” before making a request.
+Even if your pronunciation isn’t perfect, locals usually appreciate the effort.

 4. Follow local behavioural norms